hakavlad/tird/README.md

 The payload that will be encrypted during cryptoblob creation consists of:

 - **Contents of one file (optional):** A regular file or a block device (entire disk/partition).
 If omitted, an empty file payload is encrypted.
 - **Comments (optional):** Arbitrary UTF‑8 string, up to 1 KiB.
-By default the input file name is used.
-Decrypted comments are shown at decryption.
+By default, the input file name is used.
+Decrypted comments are shown upon decryption.

 Specifying the payload in the UI looks as follows: